EndPointCorp/end-point-blog/2013/07/29/merging-jsons-in-postgresql.html.md

 title: Merging JSONs in PostgreSQL
 ---

-PostgreSQL's JSON support is great, however there is one thing missing, and it will be missing in the next PostgreSQL release.
+PostgreSQL’s JSON support is great, however there is one thing missing, and it will be missing in the next PostgreSQL release.
 It is not too easy to manipulate the values stored in such a JSON field.
 Fortunately there is an easy way to do anything you want, you can use some external programming language.

-## Merging JSONs
+### Merging JSONs

 Sometimes you need to update one JSON with values from another.
 Or you just need to change one field in a JSON value.
 There is no easy way to do it in PostgreSQL, but with the help of external language, it seems trivial.